 3. Maximize access to school-based and community-based resources

-The Illinois Professional Educator License with Endorsement in School Social Work Endorsement requires that individuals complete an Illinois State Board of Education (ISBE) approved school social work curriculum as part of their graduate social work preparation and meet all requirements for endorsement.
+The Illinois Professional Educator License with Endorsement in School Social Work requires that individuals complete an Illinois State Board of Education (ISBE) approved school social work curriculum as part of their graduate social work preparation and meet all requirements for endorsement.
 The School Social Work focus area at the University of Illinois at Urbana-Champaign is approved by ISBE.
 Students completing all specified requirements are eligible to apply for the Illinois Professional Educator License with Endorsement in School Social Work.
 All students must have successfully taken and passed one of the exams below to be eligible for the School focus area.
 Evidence of a successful score must be turned into the Academic Programs Suite before entering into your field placement.
 We do strongly encourage candidates to complete this requirement as soon as possible to ensure that you are prepared to successfully move forward toward the Illinois Professional Educator License with Endorsement in School Social Work.

 - ACT plus writing –

 - Prior to 9/1/15 – Composite score of 22 or higher and a minimum score of 19 on the Combined English/Writing portion.

 - 9/1/15 – 9/9/16– Composite score of 22 or higher and a minimum score of 16 on the Writing portion.